-- 4. Once a recipient is chosen, the system prompts for which message to send.
-Five predefined messages are available as well as three custom messages.
-To choose one of the predefined messages, speak one of the following:
+- 5. Once a recipient is chosen, the system prompts for which message to send.
+Nine predefined messages are available as well as three custom messages.
+To choose one of the predefined messages, speak one of the following after the tone:

 - "Driving, can't text"

 - "Call me"

 - "On my way"

 - "Running late"

 - "Okay"

+- "Yes"

+- "No"

+- "Where are you?"

+- "When?"

 To send one of the custom messages, say "Custom Messages".
 If more than one custom message is stored, the system will prompt for the number of the desired custom message.
-For more information on setting and managing custom text messages, see "Bluetooth[®] settings" in this section.
+For more information on setting and managing custom text messages, see "Bluetooth® settings" in this section.